The CTA’s Governance

 The CTA has registered charity status in England & Wales and in Scotland, and has an active trading arm, CTA Trading Limited, which covenants all of its profits to the charity.

-The most recent Annual Meeting took place on Wednesday November 25th 2015 in London.
+The most recent Annual Meeting took place November 2017 in London.

 Board of Trustees